-The current lock down situation has meant that we have had to change our recruitment processes to protect our team and candidates.
+The Covid-19 pandemic has meant that we have had to change our recruitment processes to protect our team and candidates.
 This means that if you are brought forward for interview this will be by internet-based means such as Microsoft Teams.
 We will therefore be hosting these sessions using audio and video of us and you.
 For the needs of recruitment this will be recorded and kept for a period of 28 days and then transcribed with footage being deleted.
-You have the right to object to video and related technology being used.

 We need your data in order to:

-- move your application forward
+- move your application forward;

-- check that you’re the right candidate for the role
+- check that you’re the right candidate for the role;

-- get in contact with you
+- get in contact with you; and

-- send you notifications for vacancy roles or job alerts
+- send you notifications for vacancy roles or job alerts.

-- former employers and people named by candidates as references
+- former employers and people named by candidates as references;

-- credit reference agencies
+- credit reference agencies;

-- the Disclosure and Barring Service (DBS)
+- the Disclosure and Barring Service (DBS);

-- Sterling Talent and other background check agencies
+- Sterling Talent and other background check agencies;

-- Medigold or other similar providers will carry out a medical assessment when needed and mandated by relevant authorities
+- Medigold or other similar providers will carry out a medical assessment when needed and mandated by relevant authorities.

-During the application process you’ll be asked eligibility questions.
-You won’t have to disclose sensitive information, and everyone still has an equal opportunity to apply.
+During the application process you will be asked eligibility questions.
+You will not have to disclose sensitive information, and everyone still has an equal opportunity to apply.